Kubatbek-A/git-test/README.md

+# Practise with GIT
-# You need to clone this repository
+You need to clone this repository
 Create your branch
 Change some details in your component
 Send pull request to merge